-The Yankees win Game Three of the World Series beating the hometown Reds, 3-2, Crosley Field.
+The Yankees win Game Three of the World Series, beating the hometown Reds, 3-2, at Crosley Field.
 The decisive blow is Roger Maris' home run leading off in the top of the ninth inning off Cincinnati starter Bob Purkey.

 The Cardinals trade Curt Flood along with Byron Browne, Joe Hoerner and Tim McCarver to the Philadelphia Phillies in exchange for Dick Allen, Jerry Johnson, and Cookie Rojas.
 When Flood refuses to report to Philadelphia, St. Louis will send Willie Montanez and a minor leaguer to complete the trade, but the outfielder's courageous challenge to the reserve clause will have a dramatic impact on the game.

 In Game 3 of the NLCS, the Dodgers rally for three runs with none on and two outs in the top of the ninth inning to take a one-run lead in their eventual 6-5 victory over the Phillies at Veterans Stadium.
 The game appeared to be over when LA's Davey Lopes is picked off first base for the final out, but a throwing error by Gene Garber advances him to second base, from where he will score the decisive run on Bill Russell's single.